-Unlike the standard HCV program, which requires an initial voucher term of at least 60 days, EHV vouchers must have an initial search term of at least 120 days.
-BHA policies on extensions as outlined in Section 5-II.E. will apply.
+Unlike the standard HCV program, which requires an initial voucher term of at least 60 days, EHV vouchers must have an initial voucher term of at least 120 days (a period to submit a Request for Tenancy Approval from the date of the voucher issuance).
+BHA policies on extensions as outlined in Chapter 8 - Section E, Extensions will apply.